forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 * Russia Today <https://www.rt.com>
-  > * Blocked in many countries.
+  > * Blocked in many European countries.
   > * "In 2012, RT's editor-in-chief Margarita Simonyan compared the channel to the Russian Ministry of Defence.[73]
 Referring to the Russo-Georgian War, she stated that it was "waging an information war, and with the entire Western world" [<https://en.wikipedia.org/wiki/RT_(TV_network)>], Summer 2022.
 Margarita Simonyan in a interview for nbcnews "“I don’t understand why any country is given a chance to make its point of view seen and heard by the world, and Russia is not given that chance,” she said.
 "Russia is said to be propaganda for doing exactly that.
-We are no more propaganda than the Voice of America or Radio Free Europe is propaganda."  (<https://www.nbcnews.com/news/world/u-s-needn-t-fear-russia-rt-editor-chief-margarita-n831736>) // accordingly often the narratives of the Russian government are proclaimed.
+We are no more propaganda than the Voice of America or [Radio Free Europe](#radio-free-europe) is propaganda."  (<https://www.nbcnews.com/news/world/u-s-needn-t-fear-russia-rt-editor-chief-margarita-n831736>) // accordingly often the narratives of the Russian government are proclaimed.
   > * <https://en.wikipedia.org/wiki/RT_(TV_network)> states the spread of 'disinformation'.
   > * The author list is quite broad and quite a few articles describe the viewpoint in/of Russia on different topics, as long as its *not* in opposition to the government.